Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/events/_index.md

 For each match it will authorize the consumer using the Policy Authorization Point.

 The [AuthorizationHelper](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Events/Authorization/AuthorizationHelper.cs) is responsible for creating and performing the request to the Policy Decision Point.

+The access is controlled by the XACML Policy for the given App that is the source for an given event.

 If consumer is Authorized the event will be added to the "events-outbound" queue and picked up by the EventsOutbound function. (see below)